RealBusinessAccount/SplitBit-Emulator/SplitBit Programming Manual.md

 35 | POPA | Reads the location referenced by the Stack Pointer from Data Memory into A then increments the Stack Pointer.
 36 | POPB | Reads the location referenced by the Stack Pointer from Data Memory into B then increments the Stack Pointer.
 37 | POPP | Restores the Program Counter from the top two bytes in the stack and increments it by 3 to account for a subsequent branch instruction, increments the Stack Pointer by two.
-38 | POPD | Restores the Program Counter from the top two bytes in the stack, increments the Stack Pointer by two.
+38 | POPD | Restores the Data Pointer from the top two bytes in the stack, increments the Stack Pointer by two.

 ### Data Operations: 8 Instructions
 Hex Code | Mnemonic | Description